Knowledge is Key

 About the Program

-During the six-week program – from Saturday, June 17th through Saturday, July 29th, 2017 – each student selected will be part of a three-person team that includes a student from an Indian university and an early career staff member from a nongovernmental organization (NGO).
+During the six-week program (Saturday, June 16 - Saturday, July 28, 2018), students are selected will be part of a three-person team that includes a student from an Indian university and an early career staff member from a nongovernmental organization (NGO).
 The program is open to graduate students, both Duke University students and non-Duke University students.

 Each team will be assigned to a regional NGO (based on student preferences), and will produce for the host NGO a detailed project proposal, including a needs appraisal, an implementation plan, budget, and cost-benefit analysis, which the NGO may present to a potential funder.
 In addition to a project proposal, each team will also produce a management review of their NGO focusing on a particular aspect of their NGO’s operations or structure.